MilanRadeta/MontyHallSimulation/README.md

 b) is the same as d)

-In egde case of N = 3, all 4 ways are the same: a, b, c and d But the edge case exists and because of that the existing simulation results might have been misinterpreted.
+In egde case of N = 3, all 4 ways are the same: a, b, c and d

 ## Simulation Program - Overview